gaucho1978/BACCAble/docs/architecture/MENU_UX.md

 English ASCII.
 Page labels fit within 16 characters, leaving two characters for editor marks on an 18-character display.

+## Engine profile and advanced pages

+Feature setup cycles `Engine: 2.0 I4`, `Engine: 2.9 V6`, `Engine: 2.2 D`.
+Existing gasoline settings default to I4; V6 owners should select V6 once.
+`Advanced pages` reveals technical and secondary layouts.
+Favorites retain saved IDs and can include advanced pages, but incompatible engine pages are temporarily filtered.
+Setup `Allow ...` switches permit access to Actions; they do not execute those actions.
+Immobilizer status is in Information.
+See the [full catalog audit](CATALOG_AUDIT.md) for classification and migration.

 ## Controls

 Menu controls are available when both cruise control and adaptive cruise control